Esther125/git-practice/week-04/README.md

 -   **Load Balancer**
 -   Http Cache (replaced by CDN)

-Key Features of Nginx: efficiency, scalability,security
+Key Features of Nginx: efficiency, scalability, security

 ### B.4 What is the pm2 package?
 What is it used for?

+The pm2 package is a **process manager** for Node.js applications.

 ### B.5 What is meant by `proxy` as mentioned in step 9?
 Why use Nginx to proxy to a web server developed with Express?
 (Hint: Reverse proxy vs Forward Proxy)